Ask Chef Dennis

 My soup recipe is sure to be a hit with your family, and it’s easily adaptable to the flavor profile you love.
 Add sharp cheddar cheese or your favorite chees and make a cheesy potato soup.

 It can also become a vegetarian soup by leaving out the bacon and using vegetable broth instead of chicken broth.
+I also have a slow cooker version of this soup.

 Let’s start by gathering the ingredients we need to make Potato Soup.
 In Chef Speak, this is called the “Mise en Place,” which translates to “Everything in its Place.”